bhatuzdaname/cryptflow-demo/README.md

 ```
 ./model_SCI_OT.out r=2 ip=123.231.231.123 p=12345 < xray_fixedpt_scale_12.inp > output.txt
 ```
 You can change ip to 127.0.0.1 if both run on the same machine.
-(Will take around ~mins to run with a peak memory usage of )
+(Will take around ~30 mins to run with a peak memory usage of ~8GB)

 #### Step 7.
 Extract output as numpy array
 ```
-python path/to/EzPC/CompilerScripts/get_output.py output.txt config.json
+python path/to/EzPC/Athos/CompilerScripts/get_output.py output.txt config.json
 ```
 Dumps ```model_output.npy``` as a flattened numpy array(1-D).